escorciav/moments-retrieval-page/README.md

 # News

+2020-07-30.
+Work, ~was rejected from ECCV'20(the fourth time due to novelty 😝)~, will be released before CVPR'21 deadline.
+Get in touch if you plan to run comparsions!

 2019-11-12.
 Model details (initialization), Video corpus moment retrieval evaluation details.

 2019-11-08.
 Release features, baseline results, temporal proposals details.